sign-language-processing/sign-language-processing.github.io/src/index.md

 especially in cases of rapid movement, which contain motion blur.

 @pose:pavllo20193d developed two methods to convert between 2D poses to 3D poses.
 The first, a supervised method, was trained to use the temporal information between frames to predict the missing Z-axis.
-The second is an unsupervised method, leveraging the fact that the 2D poses are merely a projection of an unknown 3D pose and train a model to estimate the 3D pose and back-project to the input 2D poses.
+The second is an unsupervised method, leveraging the fact that the 2D poses are merely a projection of an unknown 3D pose and training a model to estimate the 3D pose and back-project to the input 2D poses.
 This back projection is a deterministic process, applying constraints on the 3D pose encoder.
-@pose:zelinka2020neural follow a similar process and adds a constraint for bones to stay of a fixed length between frames.
+@pose:zelinka2020neural followed a similar process and added a constraint for bones to stay of a fixed length between frames.

-@pose:panteleris2018using suggest converting the 2D poses to 3D using inverse kinematics (IK), a process taken from computer animation and robotics to calculate the variable joint parameters needed to place the end of a kinematic chain, such as a robot manipulator or animation character's skeleton in a given position and orientation relative to the start of the chain.
+@pose:panteleris2018using suggest converting the 2D poses to 3D using inverse kinematics (IK), a process taken from computer animation and robotics to calculate the variable joint parameters needed to place the end of a kinematic chain, such as a robot manipulator or animation character's skeleton, in a given position and orientation relative to the start of the chain.
 Demonstrating their approach to hand pose estimation, they manually explicitly encode the constraints and limits of each joint, resulting in 26 degrees of freedom.
 Then, non-linear least-squares minimization fits a 3D model of the hand to the estimated 2D joint positions, recovering the 3D hand pose.
 This process is similar to the back-projection used by @pose:pavllo20193d, except here, no temporal information is being used.

 MediaPipe Holistic [@mediapipe2020holistic] attempts to solve the 3D pose estimation problem directly by taking a similar approach to OpenPose, having a pipeline system to estimate the body, then the face and hands.
 Unlike OpenPose, the estimated poses are in 3D, and the pose estimator runs in real-time on CPU, allowing for pose-based sign language models on low-powered mobile devices.
-This pose estimation tool is widely available and built for Android, iOS, C++, Python, and the Web using Javascript.
+This pose estimation tool is widely available and built for Android, iOS, C++, Python, and the Web using JavaScript.

 #### Pose-to-Video